Skip to content

 It is not dangerous to call the MCP Server by itself, but how AI interprets the data is out of our control, so we strongly recommend that you only use it on code that is under source control

-Step 1: Set up MCP in your IDE
+Step 1 of 2: Set up MCP in your IDE

-The details below explain how to set up the MCP Server in the most popular IDEs (click to expand)
+Details on how to set it up in the most popular IDEs are listed below (click to expand)

 Visual Studio Code